The CDM Regulations (2015) are the main set of regulations for managing the health, safety and welfare of construction projects.

 If you do not do this (as is common practice for small domestic scale building work) your duties as a Domestic Client are automatically transferred to the Contractor or Principal Contractor.

-This will depend on how your project is set up (but is normally the case for the type of projects Aura Homes design and manage):
+This will depend on how your project is set up:

 You will also need to notify the Health and Safety Executive (HSE) using an F10 form before commencing construction IF your work is scheduled to: